Diderot (crater)

 Diderot is a small lunar impact crater on the far side of the Moon.
-It lies within the southwestern interior floor of the huge walled plain Fermi, about midway between the basin midpoint and the southwest rim.
-It was named by the IAU in 1979, after French philosopher Denis Diderot.

-The crater is saucer-shaped, with smaller craters located just to the northwest and the north.
+It lies within the southwestern interior floor of a huge walled plain named Fermi, about midway between the basin midpoint and the southwest rim.
+The crater is saucer-shaped and irregular, with smaller craters located just to the northwest and the north.
 The inner wall is narrower along the eastern side, and has a pair of ridges along the southern face.
 This crater is otherwise unremarkable.

+This formation is named after French philosopher Denis Diderot (1713–1784).
+Its designation was officially adopted by the International Astronomical Union in 1979.